IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/installation.rst

       You do not need to unzip the add-on file.
 You should install it as a zipped file.

-   You should now see **Import-Export: BlenderBIM** available in your add-ons list.
+   You should now see **System: BlenderBIM** available in your add-ons list.
 Enable the add-on by pressing the checkbox.

    .. image:: images/install-blenderbim-3.png